Traditional Japanese Craftsmanship Is Finding Global Fans

 Arita porcelain gained global attention and told an origin story that resonated with discerning consumers in Japan and overseas.
 Being able to market their products helped – the ability to clearly communicate what makes Arita-yaki products unique from the competition.

 Taking their family’s multi-generation ceramic-making traditions into the modern age, young entrepreneurs were inspired to develop new products by collaborating with ceramic designers in Europe.
 They were able to attract customers from overseas thanks to Japan’s booming inbound tourism.
 In 2017, a record 28.7 million foreign tourists visited Japan, about 20% more than the previous year.
 The figured had tripled since 2012 and had been a huge contributor to regional revitalization until 2019.

 Since then, the global pandemic has seen many Arita-based porcelain enterprises reinvent themselves to continue attracting international customers – by leveraging e-commerce.
 Today, many international online marketplaces and websites host Arita products and sell to customers around the globe.

-The cross-border e-commerce boom is a great enabler in connecting Japanese local businesses to markets worldwide, while offering customers access to browse these products in better, user-friendly ways.
+The cross-border e-commerce boom is a great enabler in connecting Japanese local businesses to markets worldwide, while offering customers access to these products in better, user-friendly ways.
 I hope you find your favorite beautiful Japanese craft to add that touch of sophistication to your daily life!

 To find out how to pack and ship fragile items, check out our guide here.